yzhang-math/LeanSearch/README.md

 ```console
 python ./leansearch/__main__.py runasync ./examples/Pi_eq_sum_univ.lean 10 --sandbox ExternalProcessSandbox --model mistralai/mistral-small-24b-instruct-2501 --evaluators 10 --samplers 10 --islands 5 --duration 60 --tag lean_test --envfile .env
 ```
 As of now, the --@funsearch.run theorem, and the argument after spec file, are both needed but without real usage.
 The sandbox must be ExternalProcessSandbox.
-The backup modules are not functional.
+The backup modules are functional but don't record everything yet.
 Also, only a limited number of tactics are supported.

 ## Acknowledgments